Trivadis/plsql-formatter-settings/README.md

 Settings are primarily provided for

 - [Oracle SQLcl, Version 23.4.0](https://www.oracle.com/tools/downloads/sqlcl-downloads.html)
-- [Oracle SQL Developer, Version 23.1.1](https://www.oracle.com/tools/downloads/sqldev-downloads.html) (requires `dbtools-common.jar` from SQLcl 23.3.0)
+- [Oracle SQL Developer, Version 23.1.1.345](https://www.oracle.com/tools/downloads/sqldev-downloads.html) (requires `dbtools-common.jar` from SQLcl 23.4.0 using `ParseNode.class` from SQL Developer 23.1.1.345)

 These settings have been defined and tested with the product versions mentioned above.
 They might not work in other versions.